petyosi/react-virtuoso/site/docs/custom-scroll-container.md

 }
 ```

-The example above changes the scroller element with a custom component.
+The example below changes the scroller element with a custom component.
 This approach is useful for integrating the component with a custom scroller library.

 ## List with custom scroller